 We may collect and process the following information about you:

-Information you give to us.
-You may give us information about you by filling in forms on our site, using social media logins and/or other plugins, or by corresponding with us by phone, email or otherwise.
-This includes information you provide when subscribing to a newsletter or use some of the social media functions on our site.
-The information you give may include (but is not necessarily limited to):
+Information you give us.
+You may give us information about you by filling in forms on our site, using social media logins and /or other plugins.
+Or by corresponding with us by phone, email or otherwise.
+This includes information you provide when subscribed to a newsletter or use some of the social media functions on our site.
+This information you give may include (but is not necessarily limited to):